kong072023/ICTC-2026/README.md

 # ***DESCRIPTION OF THE EVENT
 Achieved the **highest cumulative PnL** ($319.9M from 3 simulations) among 27 teams from 10+ universities worldwide in the International Commodities Trading Competition (ICTC) 2026 hosted by the Alberta School of Business, University of Alberta.

 A team consists of two players, with our team members are Chenjun Kong and Shujaa Ali.
-Shujaa mainly handled derivative/news trading and initiated our collaboration as team's captain :), while Chenjun primarily focused on asset trading.
+Shujaa mainly handled derivative/news trading and initiated our collaboration as the team's captain :), while Chenjun primarily focused on asset trading.

 -----------------------------------------------------------------------------------------------